USFWS/secas/_posts/2024-03-26-The-plan-for-the-2024-Southeast-Conservation-Blueprint.md

 ---
 layout: post
-published: false
+published: true
 title: >-
   The plan for the 2024 Southeast Conservation Blueprint
 author: >-
   Rua Mordecai, Coordinator for the Southeast Conservation Blueprint
 hero:
-  name: CriticalHabitat_combined.png
+  name: DraftGrasslandsSavannas.jpg
-  alt: Maps of critical habitat for the continental Southeast and U.S. Caribbean showing numerous colorful polygons and lines covering much of the geography
+  alt: Maps of draft grasslands and savannas indicator showing known, potential, and historic grasslands/savannas and surrounding pollinator buffers in shades of green on a grey basemap.
-  caption: Final and proposed critical habitat by NOAA and FWS in the SECAS geography.
+  caption: A new indicator representing grasslands and savannas across 15 states of the Southeast is one of the improvements planned for the 2024 Southeast Blueprint.
+This will replace the separate Interior Southeast grasslands and Great Plains perennial grasslands indicators in the current Blueprint with a more consistent approach.
   headerClass: light-text
   float: right
 ---